studylab1/SAMR-Enum-Lab/Resources.md

 | `SharpHound`     | 36 KB | Command Export   | `SharpHound.exe -c All  --domaincontroller zdc1.domain-z.local` | Users (JSON)| [Open](https://github.com/studylab1/SAMR-Enum-Lab/raw/refs/heads/main/Resources/sharphound_domain-z__users_export.json) |
 | `SharpHound`     | 10 MB | Command Export  | `SharpHound.exe -c All  --domaincontroller xdc1.domain-x.local` | Archive | [Download](https://github.com/studylab1/SAMR-Enum-Lab/raw/refs/heads/main/Resources/sharphound_domain-x__export.zip) |

----

-### SAMR Operation Numbers Details
+## SAMR Operation Numbers Details

 The table below provides an overview of SAMR operation numbers (OpNums) relevant to enumeration.
-Each OpNum represents a specific operation that can be performed through the SAMR protocol.
+Each OpNum corresponds to a specific operation that can be executed using the SAMR protocol.
 The table includes the following details for each OpNum:
 - OpNum: The unique identifier for the operation.
 - Name: The official name of the operation.
 - Data Type in Response: The format of the data returned in response to the operation.